 Having an e-residency in Estonia is definitely not a way to avoid paying taxes in your country of residence.
 On the other hand, not all e-residents contribute taxes to Estonia either.
 The ones who are responsible for paying income tax in Estonia are subject to do so due to their earnings within Estonia or through their Estonian company.

-E-residency is not a travel document.
-An E-citizenship alone does not allow you to enter Estonia or any other European country.
+Estonia e-residency is not a travel document.
+An Estonia e-citizenship alone does not allow you to enter Estonia or any other European country.
 For that, you still need to follow the necessary visa procedure in your corresponding passport.

 Furthermore, the government started discussing the idea of issuing digital ID cards to non-residents in 2007 and then again in 2012.
 But the proposal was accepted only after Taavi Kotka, Ruth Annus, and Siim Sikkut presented it in the idea contest organized by the Estonian Development Foundation in 2014.